AstrobioMike/AstrobioMike.github.io/about/about.md

 I'd still be just as stuck.

 So I want this site to help bridge that gap – to help people to more quickly develop the baseline set of skills needed to do their work.
-After that point, our sphere of capabilities can expand organically, without there being a technical bottleneck on our science being done.
+After that point, our sphere of capabilities can expand organically, without there being a technical bottleneck on our science getting done.